Arthur-Milchior/anki-auto-update-addons/README.md

 I don't want to have to think about updating my add-ons.
 So this add-on does it when I load a profile.

-It uses the same process for update than anki.
-That is: it updates only add-ons installed using the add-on manager.
-And you can decide tu update all or none of the add-ons.
+It uses the same process for updating as Anki.
+That is, it updates only add-ons installed using the add-on manager.
+And you can decide to update all or none of the add-ons.

 ## Warning
-If your computer is off-line, you'll have a tooltip stating no update occurs.
+If your computer is off-line, you'll see a tooltip stating no update occurs.

-This uses anki default update method, and so has the same limitation: it only update all or none of the add-ons.
+This add-on uses Anki's default update method, and so has the same limitation: it only updates all or none of the add-ons.

 ## Technical
-Ideally, I'd like this to run when anki loads.
-It makes no sens to do it when loading a profile.
+Ideally, I'd like this to run when Anki loads.
+It makes no sense to do it when loading a profile.
 However, the add-on manager is entirely front-end, and requires the use of the main window, hence it requires a profile to be loaded.